octue/octue-sdk-python/docs/source/deploying_services_advanced.rst

 .. image:: images/deploying_services_advanced/choose_repository.png

 5. Click "Next", enter a regular expression for the branches you want to automatically deploy from (``main`` by default).
-   As the services will be a docker container, select "Dockerfile" and click "Save".
+   As the service will run in a docker container, select "Dockerfile" and click "Save".

 .. image:: images/deploying_services_advanced/choose_dockerfile.png

-6. Click "Next", select "Allow internal traffic only" and "Require authentication".
+6. Click "Next".
+If you want your service to be private, select "Allow internal traffic only" and "Require authentication".
 This stops anyone without permission from using the service.

 .. image:: images/deploying_services_advanced/set_traffic.png